 Formatting may take some time depending on the size of the drive.
 In this tutorial, we have used the NTFS file system for formatting the corrupt USB drive or the SD card.
 If you wish to use the FAT32 file system, use

 Step 5: Verify your USB or SD card in File Explorer

 After formatting is done and you have assigned a drive letter to your corrupt USB drive or SD card, you can close Command Prompt.

 After that, go to This PC and check your USB drive or SD card.
 As you can see, it has been successfully formatted.
 Now, you can start copying your files on it.

 Format your Corrupt USB or SD Card using Diskpart Utility in Windows

 Now, your corrupt Memory Card (SD card) or USB drive is ready to be used.
 You can test it by copying some files on it.
-If copying work successfully, then your SD Card or USB has been repaired successfully.
+If copying works successfully, then your SD Card or USB has been repaired successfully.
 However, if Diskpart doesn’t work for you, you can also try the Chromebook Recovery utility to format your corrupt SD card or USB drive.

 Hope you liked this tutorial.
-Feel free to share your thoughts and suggestions in the comment section down below.
+Feel free to share your thoughts and suggestions in the comment section below.
 We also suggest you subscribe to our newsletter to receive the latest updates via email.